Flanken Roast Over Potatoes

 Instructions

-- In a bowl, combine olive oil, garlic and Montreal seasoning.
+• In a bowl, combine olive oil, garlic, Montreal seasoning, and salt (add brown sugar if using).
 Rub over roast.
 Cover and bake for 4-6 hours, until the roast is springy to the touch.

 Can this be done in a Crock-Pot?